 Filter for Focusing: If your filters are sufficiently parfocal, i.e. they all focus at the same point, you may choose to use one specific filter for focusing.
 That way you can avoid having to deal with different focus exposures for different filters.
 If your filters are not parfocal, you should determine and use filter offsets.

 Ignore Failed Focus Stars: When CCDAutoPilot chooses stars for focusing with SkyStar, occasional near doubles or other objects may prevent successful focusing.
 (Stars in the WDS catalog are automatically excluded.)
 When this box is checked, CCDAutoPilot learns which stars fail to successfully focus and builds a database that is stored in the system profile.
 Therefore on subsequent attempts to focus at a star near the same target, the problem star will be skipped on subsequent focus attempts and new stars will be used.
 Unchecking this box will clear the saved database so if you wish to operate without this feature and still keep the database, save the system profile to a new name before unchecking the box.
 The newly named system profile will still have the learned database and the current one will not.
 The excluded stars are noted in the Preview pane on the Run page.
 At the conclusion of the session, any newly discovered focus failure stars are added to the database and reported in the log.
 Note this is a SkyStar feature only.
+The Clear Database button deletes all the failed focus stars from the database and can not be undone.
+If there is any doubt, make a backup of your system profile before hitting tthis button.

 Post Focus Offset: This setting can be used to minimize the effects of OTA field curvature.
 The intent is to "split the difference" between perfect focus at the center and focusing at the edge of the field of view.
 For OTA's without a field flattener and/or a large imaging chip, there can be a significant difference in the focus position between center and edge.
 First, determine the focus at the center of your OTA and then determine it at some point away from the center.
 A good starting point is 60% of the way to the corner.
 You can use the Focus Now button to determine these values.
 Average a number of focus runs at each location.
 Calculate the offset and enter it in the Post Focus Offset.
 For best results, the Center Focus Star option and SkyStar focusing should be used.
 After achieving focus, the post focus offset will be added or subtracted to the focus results, according to the sign of the entry.